tryton/tryton/doc/index.rst

   minimal quantity is reached on the warehouse it will result in a purchase request.

-The internal shipments and purchase requests are created by schedulers with respect to stock levels and existing shipments and requests.
+The internal shipments and purchase requests are created by the supply wizard with respect to stock levels and existing shipments and requests.
 The stock levels are computed between the next two supply dates computed over the Supply Period from the configuration (default: 1 day).
 If the stock level of a